 Two things jump out.
 First, spending declined during the Great Recession by much more in states where house prices fell the most.
 This is something we have documented in our own research.
 But perhaps more importantly, the recovery in spending has been very weak in these areas.
 In 2013, spending in states where house prices fell the most finally increased above its 2006 level.
 It has taken 7 years for spending to recover in these states!
 This is related to an earlier post we did using furniture spending to see the legacy of the housing bust.

 The chart above shows clearly that any explanation of the severe recession and weak recovery must have housing as a central feature.
-Even though house prices have risen more in areas that had the worst crashes, the rise in house prices has had a mitigated effect on spending for reasons we outlined in our very first post.
+Even though house prices have risen more in areas that had the worst crashes, the rise in house prices has had a mitigated effect on spending and an increase in savings for reasons we outlined in our very first post.

 Now for some technical details.
 The data used in the chart above are based on state sales tax receipts, made available by the Census.
 The assumption is that state sales tax receipts are a good measure of spending.
 We did this quick and dirty — for example, we did not take into account whether states changed their state sales tax rates.
 Zhou and Carroll have used these data to measure spending, doing a much more careful job adjusting for state sales tax changes.